shinyorg/shiny/.github/ISSUE_TEMPLATE/--bug.md

  - [ ] Android
  - [ ] UWP

- PLATFORMS THAT YOU CANNOT FILE ISSUES ON RIGHT NOW: Tizen, watchOS, tvOS
+ PLATFORMS THAT YOU CANNOT FILE ISSUES ON RIGHT NOW: Tizen, watchOS, tvOS, macOS

 ## Feature Library (beta components are not fully done - issues MUST include full reproducible sample and stacktrace or they will be closed without explanation!!!)